Why moderating drinking is always a bad idea

 - You tell yourself you will only drink socially and never alone.

-- You will only drink wine and never spirits.
+- Trying to only drink wine and never spirits.

 So when people come up to me and say ‘do I have to stop drinking, can’t I just moderate my drinking’?
 I always point out to them that they have been trying to moderate their drinking for years.
 It’s not possible, it never was and it never will be.